carlganz/carlganz/README.md

 ### Hi there 👋

-I am a data scientist with extensive experience with R, survey statistics, public health and medical research.
+I am a data scientist with extensive experience with R, survey statistics, public health and healthcare.

 - 🔭 I’m currently working on Shiny apps, and insurance claims data
 - 🌱 I’m currently learning about ADA compliance for dashboards